How To Cut Stained Glass by Hand

 Download my free EBook entitled, "How to Cut Stained Glass," and you will learn how to cut 6 different cuts: straight cut, circles, ovals, inside curves, outside curves and s-shapes.
 Also included are helpful practice patterns you can print out and use to perfect the art of cutting stained glass.
 Get it here.

-The live webinar "How to Put the Beauty of Stained Glass to Your Mosaics" demonstrates in detail how to use these hand tools for cutting glass.
-Take this 1-hour Live Webinar.
+The recorded webinar "How to Put the Beauty of Stained Glass to Your Mosaics" demonstrates in detail how to use these hand tools for cutting glass.
+Take this 1-hour recorded Webinar.